 Department of Philosophy

-The preceding was written in 2006, just as I came up for tenure.
+The preceding was written in 2006, before I came up for tenure.
 Much has happened since then.
-For many years, I conscientiously stuck to “slow hours,” and continued to advertise the policy to students, faculty, and staff.
+For some years, I conscientiously stuck to “slow hours,” and continued to advertise the policy to students, faculty, and staff.
 However, other than one colleague, no one stepped up to join me in the practice and, over time, my slow hours became little more than a lunch hour, which—while both pleasant and the source of my most substantial friendships at LMU—lacks the subversive punch of the slow hours ideal.

 Faculty tend to place the blame on the administration, which is certainly appropriate in some measure.
 However, the faculty shares an equal, if not greater, amount of the blame.
 The single thing that would do the most to enliven the slow hours project would be the existence of a robust intellectual community, a community that could, and did, speak regularly and enthusiastically about ideas without speaking about work.
-Such a community is, however, conspicuously lacking at LMU, which is shocking for a university, and doubly shocking for a university that still attempts to describe itself as a liberal arts college.
+Such a community is, however, conspicuously lacking at LMU, which is shocking for a university and doubly shocking for a university that still attempts to describe itself as a liberal arts college.

 The faculty often criticizes the student body for lacking an intellectual community, but it hardly offers itself as an alternative model.
 We need to make intellectual community a priority if we want LMU to be something more than employer, and our positions here something more than a mere job.
 So in addition to—and in support of—slow hours, I’d like to see faculty challenge themselves to become involved in the intellectual life of the campus, and particularly in the intellectual life of the campus insofar as it does not relate to their own sub-field or research interests.
 The result of such involvement would be a community in which we were happy to chat with other intelligent, educated, interesting people, and in which slow hours would be that much more attractive.